AdamCoscia/eve-online-research/Trajectory_Mining/data/Series/README.md

-# The EVE Online Data Manager #
+# eve-trajectory-mining #

-> Designed by Adam Coscia
-> Stevens Institute of Technology
-> Summer 2018--Spring 2019
-> Advisor: Dr. Aron Lindberg
-> Last Modified: *03/21/2019*
+Last Modified: 04/24/2019

 -----

 ## Dynamic Time Warping ##

-	Idea:
+*Idea:*

 - Take any two player time series.
 Compute the optimal pairing of data points between the two series (multiple pairs allowed).
 Then figure out how dissimilar the two series are and give a number representing how well the the two series fit together.
 This can be done for series of different lengths, with different end points.

-	Plan:
+*Plan:*

 - Compute pairwise distance matrix for all 2737 time series using DTW
   - Cost to match one point to another has to be determined!
   - Use all 3 variables (Hi, Mid, Low)??
 - Cluster the pairwise distance matrix using:
    - Heirarchal Clustering
    - K-mediods

 ## Structure